aditi-18/MERN-CryptoStockAnalyser/README.md

 ### Iteration1

-In this iteration we have implmented the following-
+In this iteration, we have implemented the following-

 1)React Components.

 2)Routing links.

- 3)CRUD schema (GraphQL) implemented in expense tracker feature.A new expense can be created, updated and deletd as per user's choice.
+3)CRUD schema (GraphQL) implemented in expense tracker feature.
+A new expense can be created, updated, and deleted as per the user's choice.

- 4)Home Page component with css styling.
+4)Home Page component with CSS styling.

- 5)Crypto component with data being fetched from api with search feature.
+5)Crypto component with data being fetched from API with the search feature.

 6)Currency converter component.

+7)CSS styling across components.

  7)CSS styling across components.